Green Iguana

 Blame the iguana invasion on the pet trade.
 The cute little salad-eaters with docile personalities make an easy sell.
 But then they grow up––to 6 feet long.
 They escape.
 Or they’re let loose by owners who can’t cope.
 They graze at the salad bar of the suburbs: shrubs, trees, orchids, figs, mangos, berries, tomatoes.
 They poop in or around water; a backyard swimming pool is perfect.
 They run into other iguanas in town.
 They breed.
 Their nest-burrowing digs up yards and undermines sidewalks, sea walls, and building foundations.
 They lay eggs––well, like reptiles, often in great numbers.

-That the Green Iguana is a herbivore is bad news for the endangered Miami Blue struggling to recolonize the Florida Keys: invading iguanas, having developed a taste for the nickerbean leaves where the blues lay their eggs, threaten to drive the butterfly into extinction.
+That the green iguana is a herbivore is bad news for the endangered Miami Blue struggling to recolonize the Florida Keys: invading iguanas, having developed a taste for the nickerbean leaves where the blues lay their eggs, threaten to drive the butterfly into extinction.

 If there is good news, it comes from Docteur André Nègre, author of The French West-Indies Through Their Cookery.
 Iguanas “feed themselves only on young vegetal shoots and on hibiscus flowers: no edible animal can boast of such a delicate food; man himself, if compared to this animal, eats filthy food, comparatively speaking.”
 R.P.
 Labat, in his Nouveaux Voyages aux Isles d’Amérique, 1722, reported that “The lizard’s flesh has the same whiteness, tenderness, exquisite taste and delicacy as the chicken’s.”
 In Florida, the domestic dog, the burrowing owl, and the raccoon concur as to its tastiness.
 It seems that only Anthony Bourdain disagrees.